The A-Z of things do instead of boozing

 Plays, pantomimes, musicals, opera, ballet and movie theatres all provide a spectacular feast for the senses, so take a date, go alone, grab some mates or take your family – AND you won’t have to remortgage your house or sell all your vinyl after several drinks from the theatre bar.

 That was a tough one.
 By university, I mean learning.
 If you’re starting to make some changes to your life, then chances are you might be open to trying your hand at something new – or would like to embrace your sharpened focus and productivity.
-So whether it’s an evening class, a YouTube session or going back to school – learning is cool.
+So whether it’s an evening class, a YouTube session or going back to school – boozing is out and learning is in.

 If you find yourself with a little extra time and you’re not one for self-indulgence, then there are plenty of volunteering opportunities out there – and you don’t have to travel to the other side of the world to help those in need.
 Start with your local authorities or head to a charity/cause which means something to you to find out what you can do.